MattuW4/Rock-paper-scissors-JavaScript-game/README.md

 - [Code Anywhere](https://codeanywhere.com/): this was used for version control via the terminal to commit to Code Anywhere and Push to GitHub as the repository.
 - [GitHub](https://github.com/): this was used as a repository for projects that were committed from Code Anywhere.
 - [Tiny PNG](https://tinypng.com/): this was used to compress files for inclusion.
+- [Am I responsive](https://ui.dev/amiresponsive): used to test responsivity of site.
+- [Figma](https://www.figma.com/): used to create wireframes at scoping stage.

+## Validation

 - The site has been tested in [HTML Validator](https://validator.w3.org/).
 The HTML is valid at the time of writing as demonstrated below: